 The City of Denton is committed to debt transparency.
-On the Debt Star webpage, you will find information regarding the City’s outstanding debt for the most recently completed fiscal year.
+On the City’s Debt Obligations webpage, you will find information regarding the City’s outstanding debt for the most recently completed fiscal year.
 There is also a narrative overview with explanations of terminology.

 The City of Denton utilizes long-term debt to finance non-operating expenses, which may include equipment, facilities, and the acquisition of land.
 Unlike the Federal Government, the City cannot issue debt to fund operating expenses or deficit spending.
 All debt issued by the City must be approved by the Texas Attorney General’s Office prior to the final sale of the debt.

 The City issues two types of long-term debt: General Obligation Debt and Revenue Bond Debt.
 The City also differentiates between tax-supported and revenue-supported debt to provide the public with a clear understanding of which debt will be paid by property taxes versus rate revenues.

 - General Obligation bonds (GOs) are generally voter approved and backed by the full faith and credit of the City (property tax pledge) and must be approved at an election.
 Voter approval may be granted during one of two general election dates each year.
 GOs which are issued to refund outstanding debt do not require voter approval.
 Under the City’s debt policy, GOs strive to have a final maturity of twenty (20) years or less.